Harshit-shrivastav/AI-Video-Generator/README.md

 4. Click "Generate Video" to start. 🎬

 5. Wait for the video to be created.
-You'll get a success message with the video path (and an email if you provided one). 📨
+You'll get a success message with the video link (and an email if you provided one). 📨

 6. Click "Download Video" to get your video.